Algebraic monoid structures on the affine 3-space: Reduction to the commutative case

 \section{Reduction to the commutative case}

-In this section, we construct two commutative monoid structures on a not necessarily commutative monoid $X$ with group of invertible elements $G$ isomorphic to a semidirect product of a torus and a commutative unipotent group.
-The main idea is to consider the action of their direct product $K$ by left multiplication by the torus and right multiplication by the unipotent part.
-This action defines a group embedding of $K$.
-According to Section~\ref{prelim_sec}, this yields a commutative monoid structure on $X$ with group of invertible elements~$K$.
-The second monoid structure is obtained by left torus action and right unipotent one.
-Below we provide a self-contained construction; it works for a semidirect product of any two commutative linear algebraic groups.
+In this section, for a not necessarily commutative monoid $(X,\mu)$, we construct two commutative monoid structures on $X$ in the case where the group $G(X,\mu)$ is isomorphic to a semidirect product of a torus $T$ and a commutative unipotent group $U$.
+The main idea is to consider the action on~$X$ of the direct product $K = T \times U$ where $T$ (resp.~$U$) acts by left (resp. right) multiplication.
+This action satisfies the conditions of Proposition~\ref{comm_mon} and thus yields a commutative monoid structure on $X$ with group of invertible elements~$K$.
+The second monoid structure is obtained similarly by involving the right multiplication by $T$ and left multiplication by~$U$.
+Below we provide a more general construction, which works for a semidirect product of any two commutative linear algebraic groups.